baileyp1/PhylogenomicsPipelines/README.md

 ## make_species_trees_pipeline.sh
 ### Example
 A basic example is shown at the bottom of the command line help.
-A more extensive analysis is presented below (options for this pipeline in brackets).
+A more extensive analysis is presented below (options for this pipeline in brackets) with jobs set to run vi8a Slurm job manager on a High Performance Computing (HPC) Linux cluster.

 Build genes trees from sample fasta files, formatted as described for option -a, by aligning the input DNA sequence for each gene with UPP (option -A),  filtering out genes with low sequence coverage across the alignment (option -F), removing very rare insertions (option -K), building each gene tree with IQTREE-2 using the Ultrafast bootstrap option (option -q), using TreeShrink to identify usually long branches in the gene trees (option -T), then collapsing nodes with bootstrap values < 10 % (option -L) before building a species tree with ASTRAL.
 Finally, FASTTREE and RAxML are then used to reconstruct a supermatrix tree built from a concatenated set of the UPP gene alignments:
 ```